 My collection of student art is from a challenging, dynamic wonderful group of young adults who, at the time, were learning to express the emotional content of their lives.
 Many students experienced their first art class with me and had many insecurities to overcome before we could make the art.
 But they were incredible people, full of ideas, and the small rewards they experienced in the art making was powerful.

 The Ugly Doll Project included learning about a straight pin, a sewing needle, how to design, make a pattern, pin the pattern to fabric, cut the fabric out, learning the stitches (to my liking!), sewing all the embellishments on, and completing the doll.
 Seeing such student growth was amazing.
 Then all the dolls were donated to guests at the SHELTER OF FLINT, as a community art project.

-Often in traditional art programs there is much focus on skill and learning the principles of design, yet I have found the art making becomes more meaningful when students are encouraged to include personal voice.
+Often in traditional art programs there is much focus on skill development and learning the principles of design, yet I have found the art making becomes more meaningful when students are encouraged to include personal voice.

 This poster is available to teachers free as a large PDF.
 If you are interested just contact me through the site.
 This is a great visual aid to start the conversation on Black artist, to show historical works and contemporary work in a plethora of media.
 Artists included: Harriet Powers, Henry Owassa Tanner, Alma Thomas, Elizabeth Catlett, Edmonia Lewis, Faith RInggold, Augusta Savage, William Edouard Scott, Bob Thompson, Dox Thrash, Morrie Turner, James Van Der Zee, James W. Washington, Kehinde Wiley, Deborah Willis, Romare Beardon, Jacob Lawrence, Horace Pippin, jean-Michel Basquiat, Lorna Simpson, Dave, the Potter, Elizabeth Keckley, Thomas Day, Lois Mailou Jones, and Selma Burke